Via ferrata: United Kingdom

 In the Lake District, Honister's via ferrata is based on an old miners' track up the steep face of Fleetwith Pike.

 In the Yorkshire Dales, How Stean Gorge's via ferrata was constructed in 2009 for recreational purposes and incorporates fixed beams and ladders over the river as well as rockface sections.

-To the west of the village of Elie, in the county of Fife, Scotland, the Elie Chain Walk was perhaps the closest thing that Scotland had to a via ferrata until the recent creation of that at Kinlochleven.
+To the west of the village of Elie, in the county of Fife, Scotland, the Elie Chain Walk was perhaps the closest thing that Scotland had to a via ferrata until the creation of that at Kinlochleven.
 The Elie Chain Walk comprises eight chains along a route which follows steep sea cliffs, and typical via ferrata equipment (lanyards, helmet, harness) is never used.
 Reputed to have first been installed to help fishermen reach their nets, it is now maintained by the local council and was recently refurbished.
 It is suitable for those aged about 10 and above (with supervision); it is not recommended at high tide due to the possibility of being stranded.

-Recently Scotland had its first Via Ferrata completed.
+In 2014 Scotland had its first Via Ferrata completed.
 Via Ferrata Scotland is located in Kinlochleven, near Fort William and Glencoe.
 This runs beside the third biggest waterfall in Scotland, The Grey Mare's Tail, it was installed and is operated by Vertical Descents.

 There is also an indoor via ferrata in Kendal Climbing Wall that takes a route around the climbing areas on steel ladders and rungs.

 Via Ferrata Cornwall in Halvasso, an area near Penryn and Falmouth, is situated in a quarry site and features metal rungs, ladders, suspension bridges and zip wires.